lakshmi-sathi/avsdpll_1v8/README.md

 Generates 8x Multiplied Clock

+<b> Pre-Layout: </b>
-Frequency Obtained for 5Mhz input: 40Mhz
+Frequency Obtained for 5Mhz input: 40MHz
-Frequency Obtained for 12.5Mhz input: 100Mhz
+Frequency Obtained for 12.5Mhz input: 100MHz

-Duty Cycle obtained: 46% at 40Mhz and 40.6% at 100Mhz
+Duty Cycle obtained: 46% at 40MHz and 40.6% at 100MHz

+Lock-in starts at ~80us for 100MHz and ~120us for 40Mhz

+<b> Post-Layout: </b>
+Frequency Obtained for 5Mhz input: 40MHz
+Frequency Obtained for 12.5Mhz input: 100MHz

+Lock-in starts at ~22us for 100MHz and ~37us for 40Mhz

 <h2> Contents: </h2>